Entries Tagged 'remodeling' ↓

 5. I want that kitchen from the magazine

-It’s tempting to follow the latest trends, but it’s better to be practical.
+Its tempting to follow the latest trends, but it’s better to be practical.
 Do you need that hi-gloss finish with your small kids? (how will it look like in a month’s time?)
 Will you still love antique cabinets in 10 years?
 Will that funny red-yellow kitchen featured in the magazine really work in your house?

 Always try to keep things - colors, materials, moods - in sync throughout your home - it feels so much better when you arrive.
 Don’t get carried away and plan before you do anything - remember, changing anything later will definitely cost more.